GavinClarke0/lockless-generic-ring-buffer/README.md

 This is an implementation of a single producer, multi reader lockless ring buffer utilizing the new generics available in `go 1.18`.
 Instead of passing typeless `interface{}` which we have to assert or deserialized `[]byte`'s we are able to pass serialized structs between go routines in a type safe manner.

+**Note: the current implementation writer is NOT thread safe**

 This package goes to great lengths not to allocate in the critical path and thus makes `0` allocations once the buffer is created outside the creation of consumers.